ADORSYS-GIS/wazuh-server/Agent Enrollment/windows-server.md

-# Windows Server Enrollment Guide
+# Windows Server Enrollment Guide (Agent + cert-oauth2 only)

-This guide walks you through the streamlined process of installing the Wazuh Agent on Windows Server systems.
-The installation focuses on core components only - Wazuh Agent with essential dependencies - providing a clean, silent installation perfect for headless/SSH environments.
+This guide installs the Wazuh Agent (with minimal dependencies) and enrolls it using cert-oauth2.
+It is designed for Windows Server endpoints and runs fully unattended except for the browser authentication during enrollment.

 ### Prerequisites

-- **Internet Connectivity:** Verify that the system is connected to the internet.
-- **Adiminstrator Privileges:** Ensure you open Powershell In Administrator Mode

-## Step by step process
+- **Internet connectivity**
+- **Run PowerShell as Administrator**

+## Step-by-step

-### Step 0: Set Execution Policy
+### Step 0: Allow script execution

-Set Execution Policy to Remote Signed to allow powershell scripts to run.

 ```
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
 ```

-When prompted, respond with A [Yes to All], to enable the execution policy.
+When prompted, choose A (Yes to All).

-### Step 1: Download and Run the Setup Script
+### Step 1: Install the Wazuh Agent

-Download the setup script from the repository and run it to configure the Wazuh agent with the necessary parameters for secure communication with the Wazuh Manager.
+Set your manager hostname, download the setup script, and run it.
+This installs only the core dependencies and the Wazuh Agent.

 ```powershell
 $env:WAZUH_MANAGER = "manager.wazuh.adorsys.team"